Phototechnik aus Jena, Dresden und Görlitz

 After being made for almost a quater of a century the rework of the early 1960s took the Olympia-Sonnar to a new stage of lens technology not only in the scope of optical but also of mechanical advancements.
 A focusing helix with an enormous stroke of 27.5 mm and an automatic aperture mechanism based on ball bearing were much ahead of its time.

 Especially on the Pentacon Six the Sonnar 180 mm was quite a compact medium telephoto (as far as medium format can be called compact).
 It soon became the standard portrait lens for many professional photographers in Eastern Germany and the Eastern Bloc.
 Starting with the so called “zebra version” in the mid 1960s the Sonnar got an extra steep focusing helix that made it much easier and quicker to set the sharpness.
 With the same step the limit for close focusing was reduced from 2.2 to 1.7 metres.

 The MC Sonnar 2.8/180 was made until the end of 1990.
 This means that this lens was in production for almost 55 years.
-Summing up all the different versions about 91,600 pieces of the Olympic Sonnar were manufactured, starting with very low figures in the beginning (only about 1,300 till the end of the war) and a big peak of about 45.000 during the 1970s alone.
-In my opinion the Olympic Sonnar remains the most desirable lens for users of Praktisix and Pentacon Six cameras even today.
+Summing up all the different versions about 91,600 pieces of the Olympia-Sonnar were manufactured, starting with very low figures in the beginning (only about 1,300 till the end of the war) and a big peak of about 45.000 during the 1970s alone.
+In my opinion the Olympia-Sonnar remains the most desirable lens for users of Praktisix and Pentacon Six cameras even today.